 - Generalized Anxiety

 Sounds pretty grim, right?

-Well, if you're plagued by recurrent tornado dreams—and many people are—there is a silver lining in your tornado dreams.
-Read on, find out what that is, and why you don't have fear the twisters swirling in your dream landscape.
+Well, if you're plagued by recurrent tornado dreams—and many people are—don't worry; there is a silver lining.
+Read on, find out what that is, and learn why you don't have fear the twisters swirling in your dream landscape.

-Dreams are usually symbolic representation of the contents of our psyches.
+Dreams are usually symbolic representations of the contents of our psyches.
 They are rarely prophecies of future events.
-So the first bit of good news is that dreams about tornadoes in dreams is that they likely aren't omens of a literal waking life disaster.
+So the first bit of good news is that dreams about tornadoes is that they likely aren't omens of a literal waking-life disaster.
 In fact, tornado dreams can actually help us avoid catastrophes.

 Similarly, certain mental states produce conditions conducive to finding one's life spiraling out of control.
-A tornado dream is a warning alerting the dreamer to those swirling psychic contents, which if left unchecked, may create waking life chaos.
+A tornado dream may be a warning alerting the dreamer to those swirling psychic contents, which if left unchecked, may create waking life chaos.

-When we're aware of what's going on in our minds, we're aware of our hidden motives, our destructive, hidden patterns of behavior, our predilection for subtle self-sabotage.
+When we're aware of what's going on in our minds, we're aware of our hidden motives, our destructive patterns of behavior, and our predilections for subtle self-sabotage.
 Getting a handle on the psyche means getting a handle on our lives.
-Swiss psychiatrist Carl Jung puts it best when he writes: “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
+Swiss psychiatrist Carl Jung put it best when he wrote “Until you make the unconscious conscious, it will direct your life and you will call it fate.”